The new guidance for Good Distribution Practice was published March 7th 2013, and came into law in September 2013.

 Some of the updated guidance and legislation will potentially leave you at risk of major or critical failings in your next inspection, if you don’t catch up.

-Significant changes are noted around the following areas;
+Significant changes/updates are noted around the following areas;

 • Staff must be trained in Good Distribution Practice prior to commencement of their role, and the Responsible Person must have regular training.
 This must, of course, be evidenced.